Honey, I Shrunk the Kids (franchise): Future

 In February 2018 a reboot film was in development, with the project being courted for a Disney+ exclusive.
 By March 2019, this changed when the project was announced to be a legacy sequel to the original trilogy.
 With The Walt Disney Studios developing the film for theatrical release, Josh Gad was announced to star as Nick Szalinski.
 The plot would reportedly have centered around Nick following in Wayne's footsteps and becoming a scientist and inventor, accidentally shrinking his son and two daughters to five inches tall.
 By December, Joe Johnston had entered early negotiations to return to the franchise as director.

 In January 2020, Rick Moranis entered early negotiations to come out of his acting retirement, and reprise his role as Wayne Szalinski.
 Johnston was confirmed to direct, with Todd Rosenberg set to write the script, from an original story by Gad, Ryan Dixon, Ian Helfer, and Jay Reiss.
 By February, Moranis had officially signed onto the project to reprise his role.
 David Hoberman and Todd Lieberman would serve as producers.
 The film would be a joint-venture production between Walt Disney Pictures and Mandeville Films, with Walt Disney Studios Motion Pictures as the distributing company.
 Principal photography was scheduled to begin in early 2020, with filming taking place in Toronto, as well as Atlanta, Georgia.
-In March of the same year, filming on all Disney projects were halted due to the COVID-19 pandemic and industry restrictions worldwide.
+In March of the same year, filming on all Disney projects was halted due to the COVID-19 pandemic and industry restrictions worldwide.
 In November, Disney CEO Bob Chapek announced that filming on all movies that had been postponed by the coronavirus had resumed.
 In June 2021, Gad stated that filming had not yet started and that he was hoping the shoot would begin in early 2022.
 In January 2022, Gad stated that he and Moranis had once again started collaborating in preparation for the sequel.
 In June 2023, Gad revealed on Twitter that the project has been put on hold indefinitely, although he expressed hope that production would resume in the future.